Angel Munoz [moon-YOHZ] is Founder, President and Chief Executive Officer of Mass Luminosity® a global research and development technology company.

 In 1990 he launched New World Investments, a boutique investment firm specializing in emerging technologies.
-In 1995 he sold it and entered the video game industry.
+In 1995 he sold it to a British investment firm and entered the interactive entertainment industry.

-Munoz also had a small acting role in the film Striking Range with Lou Diamond Phillips and Yancy Butler, and he's been the subject of several documentaries, including American Gamer and G4M3RS.
+Munoz also had a small acting role in the film Striking Range with Lou Diamond Phillips and Yancy Butler, and he's been a subject of several film documentaries, including American Gamer and G4M3RS.
 Munoz wrote the forward to the book Monster Gaming, and his story has been included in the books Smartbomb, Game Boys and Dungeons and Dreamers.

-You can message him on GTribe.
+You can reach him on X (twitter.com/MunozAngel)